Frontier passenger chokes off-duty flight attendant after trying to open exit door and cockpit on Chicago flight, police say

 By Alexandra Skores, CNN

+The passenger, Juan Gabriel Reyes, 51, has been charged with interference with flight crew members and attendants and assault within maritime and territorial jurisdiction, court records show.
+He has been appointed a federal public defender and has not yet entered a plea.

+The incident came as the FAA has received 687 reports of unruly passengers this year.

-About 45 minutes after Frontier flight 3345 departed from San Juan, Puerto Rico, en route to Chicago-O’Hare International Airport, passenger Juan Gabriel Reyes, 51, became disruptive on board, stating he wanted to get off the plane and making attempts to open an emergency exit door, according to an arrest affidavit from the Miami-Dade Sheriff’s Office and a federal criminal complaint.
+Reyes, 51, became disruptive about 45 minutes after Frontier flight 3345 departed from San Juan, Puerto Rico, en route to Chicago-O’Hare International Airport, saying he wanted to get off the plane and trying to open an emergency exit door, according to an arrest affidavit from the Miami-Dade Sheriff’s Office and a federal criminal complaint.

 After he was prevented from opening the door, Reyes approached the cockpit and began “shoving his shoulder aggressively on the pilot’s door,” the documents say.

-As a flight attendant ushered him away from the door and allowed him to use the restroom on the way back to his seat, Reyes attempted to urinate on the bathroom floor, the affidavit says.
-He was escorted to a new seat and an off-duty flight attendant volunteered to sit in his row.
+As a flight attendant ushered him away from the door and let him use the restroom on the way back to his seat, Reyes attempted to urinate on the bathroom floor, the affidavit says.
+He was escorted to a new seat, and an off-duty flight attendant volunteered to sit in his row.

 Several passengers worked together with on-duty flight attendants to restrain Reyes with flex cuffs, which he broke out of several times, and seatbelt extenders, according to the documents.